 The Police NewsLaredo, Texas

-The Drug Enforcement Administration conducted the Ramos-Piccone investigation with assistance from Border Patrol.
-Assistant U.S. Attorney Brandon Scott Bowling is prosecuting that case.
+The Drug Enforcement Administration conducted the investigation with the assistance of Border Patrol.
+Assistant U.S. Attorney Michael Makens is prosecuting the case.